neighborhood999/react-npm-boilerplate/README.md

 ```

 You can make react component and in other App import use it.
-Publish to your npm packages and you can add to your dependencies.
+Publish your npm packages to npmjs and you can add to your dependencies.

 For example, if I add this component：